exasol/exasol-java-tutorial/doc/tutorial/mdstats.md

 /
 ```

 ## Summary

+In this tutorial you created a scalar script that took an input value and emitted three columns.
+Then you built a standalone JAR file from your code and an external dependency, which serves as UDF plug-in.

-In this tutorial you let the test framework start a docker-based Exasol instance in a test container for you.
-You installed a scalar script, set up the necessary database structure and contents for the test with the test database builder.
+You let the test framework start a docker-based Exasol instance in a test container for you.
+You registered the plug-in as a scalar script, set up the necessary database structure and contents for the test with the test database builder.

 Then you executed a query that contains the scalar script.

 Finally you used a dedicated Hamcrest matcher to verify that the results from the query matched your expectations.